Precise predictions and new insights for atomic ionisation from the Migdal effect: Migdal Phenomenology

 where $m_{\rm{N}}$ is the nucleus mass and $E_{\rm{EM}}=E_e+E_{n\kappa}$, with $E_{n\kappa}$ the (positive) binding energy of the electron before emission.
 Note that since $v_{\rm{min}}$ depends on $(n,\kappa)$ through~$E_{n\kappa}$, $g_\chi(v_{\rm{min}})$ should be included in the sum in \cref{eq:DMrate}.
 For multiple ionisation, $E_{\rm{EM}}$ is modified to include the sum of the binding energies of each of the electrons.

-In \cref{fig:DM} we show the differential DM scattering rate as a function of the ionisation electron energy, $E_e$, for helium, argon and xenon.
+In \cref{fig:DM} we show the differential DM scattering rate as a function of the total electronic energy, $E_{EM}$, for helium, argon and xenon.
 Results for He, relevant for the CYGNUS and NEWS-G experiments, have not been presented in the literature before.
 We have assumed a DM mass of $1$\,GeV and a DM-nucleon scattering cross-section of $10^{-40}\,\mathrm{cm}^2$.
+For argon (xenon), one can clearly identify the thresholds where ionisation from the $n=2,1$ ($n=3$) shells becomes kinematically accessible.
 The dashed line shows the rate of double transitions in helium, including both double ionisation and ionisation with excitation, where the second electron is soft ($E_2<0.1\,$keV).
 As expected, the double transition rate is highly suppressed due to the low nuclear recoil velocity ($v/\alpha \lesssim 0.1$) induced by the scattering DM.

 The dipole approximation is expected to be valid in the kinematic regime relevant for DM scattering.
-In the bottom sub-panel of \cref{fig:DM} we compare (for Ar and Xe) the rate obtained with our transition probabilities to the dipole approximation results of Ref.~\cite{Ibe:2017yqa}, $(dR/dE_e)_\text{dipole}/(dR/dE_e) - 1$.
+In the bottom sub-panel of \cref{fig:DM} we compare (for Ar and Xe) the rate obtained with our transition probabilities to the dipole approximation results of Ref.~\cite{Ibe:2017yqa}, $(dR/dE_{\rm{EM}})_\text{dipole}/(dR/dE_{\rm{EM}}) - 1$.
 We indeed find good agreement between the two calculations, verifying existing DM limits based on the Migdal effect.
 In fact, the differences are primarily due to the differing calculations of the atomic wavefunctions, rather than the use of the dipole approximation.
 Specifically, we use the local DHF exchange potential in contrast to the effective central potential approximation employed in Ref.~\cite{Ibe:2017yqa}.
-The larger differences at high electron energies are the result of threshold effects, since we have used the calculated values for the orbital binding energies, $E_{n\kappa}$, which differ between the two calculations.
+In \cref{fig:DM} we have used the theoretical values for the orbital binding energies in $E_{\rm{EM}}$, which differ between the two calculations.
+This is the source of the larger differences near thresholds.
 We provide further comparisons of our ionisation probabilities with the dipole results of Ref.~\cite{Ibe:2017yqa} in~\cref{app:compare}.